The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Subsample effects in a capacity-constrained system

 The total effect of admitting one more woman to programme $k$ is therefore

 where $\mathrm{RF}_k^f$ and $\pi_{jk}^f$ are the reduced form and first stage estimated on women only, and $\beta_j$ is the full-sample 2SLS coefficient.

-The first term is female-specific: the direct effect on the marginal woman.
+The first term is female-specific: the direct effect on the marginal woman that fills the new slot.
 The cascade correction uses female-specific vacancy creation rates (since it is a woman who potentially departs programme $j$) but full-population cascade effects (since the refill draws from the mixed-gender queue).
-All ingredients --- the women-only first stage and reduced form, and the full-sample $\beta_j$ --- are standard output from two sets of 2SLS regressions.
+All ingredients are standard output from two sets of 2SLS regressions: the women-only first stage and reduced form, and the full-sample $\beta_j$.

 Comparing $T_k^{|f}$ with $T_k^{|m}$ (defined analogously for men) reveals whether the gender of the marginal entrant matters for the total societal effect.
 The two can differ for two reasons.
 First, the direct effect may differ: the marginal woman admitted to programme $k$ may gain more or less than the marginal man would ($\mathrm{RF}_k^f / \pi_{kk}^f \neq \mathrm{RF}_k^m / \pi_{kk}^m$).
 Second, the cascade triggered by a woman may differ from the cascade triggered by a man, because women and men tend to vacate different programmes when admitted to $k$ ($\pi_{jk}^f \neq \pi_{jk}^m$).
-For example, if women admitted to a STEM programme disproportionately vacate slots in health sciences while men disproportionately vacate slots in business, the downstream reallocation --- and hence its societal effect --- differs by gender even though the refill at each step draws from the same mixed-gender queue.
+For example, if women admitted to a STEM programme disproportionately vacate slots in health sciences while men disproportionately vacate slots in business, the downstream reallocation differs by gender even though the refill at each step draws from the same mixed-gender queue.
 If neither channel is operative ($T_k^{|f} = T_k^{|m}$), the policy maker expanding programme $k$ need not be concerned with the gender composition of the marginal entrants.